Skip to Main Content

 ...
 See More ...
 See Less

-• Tigers' Wenceel Perez: Back in action
+• Tigers' Wenceel Perez: Drives in runs Tuesday

 ...
 See More ...
 See Less

-• Tigers' Wenceel Perez: Out again Monday
+• Tigers' Wenceel Perez: Returns from injured list

 ...
 See More ...
 See Less

-• Tigers' Wenceel Perez: Scratched with illness
+• Tigers' Wenceel Perez: Starting rehab assignment

 ...
 See More ...
 See Less